-To book an appointment, simply visit the Psychologist Appointment Calendar, select a day/time and click Save.
+To make an appointment, simply visit the Psychologist Appointment Calendar, select a day/time and click Save.
 If possible, please specify the format you wish to use to communicate.

-Please note that students will need to be signed into their schoolsnet account to make an appointment, and meeting invitations will be sent to a schoolsnet address unless otherwise requested.
+Online meeting invitations will be sent to the email address used to make the appointment, unless otherwise requested.
 No personal details (including the name of the student) will show in the booking calendar, as once the booking is made, the appointment slot will disappear from the calendar.